Index

 Orchestration patterns, communication methods, memory management, and production pitfalls - a practical breakdown of everything I struggled with when designing multi-agent systems.

 My team has been designing an agentic system recently.
-Building a single agent felt manageable, but the moment we tried to wire multiple agents together, the questions started piling up.
+Building a single agent felt manageable, but the moment we tried to wire multiple agents together, the questions piled up fast: what orchestration structure? how do agents communicate? how do we handle memory across the system?

 Why Multi-Agent at All

-The problem: a single agent’s context window fills up fast, and once it does, the agent starts forgetting.
-Worse, when one agent tries to handle multiple domains simultaneously, its judgment degrades.
+I spent all of last year failing at context management with a single agent.
+The problem is straightforward: a single agent’s context window fills up, and once it does, the agent starts forgetting earlier decisions.
+When one agent also tries to handle multiple domains simultaneously, its judgment degrades further.

 Three Orchestration Patterns